Batch Policy Learning in Average Reward Markov Decision Processes: Practical Implementation

 \subsection{Optimization}

 Note that problem \eqref{final optimization} becomes a smooth nonlinear optimization with box constraints.
 We use limited-memory Broyden-Fletcher-Goldfarb-Shanno algorithm with box constraints (L-BFGS-B) to compute the solution $\hat{\theta}$ \citep{liu1989limited}.
 The gradient computing is provided in appendix.
+The computational complexity/operations of our algorithm is of order $\Upsilon N^3p$, where $\Upsilon$ is the number of iterations in our optimization algorithm.
+The memory requirement is of order $N^2p$.
+One may implement some sub-sampling methods such as stochastic gradient decent to further improve both computation and memory complexity of our algorithm.
+We will leave it for future work.
 Although the overall optimization problem is non-convex and, thus an optimal solution may not be achievable, the performance of our numerical experiments in the following section are quite stable and promising.
 Recently, there is a growing interest in studying statistical properties of algorithm-type of nonconvex M-estimators, e.g., \citep{mei2018landscape,loh2017statistical}.
 For many practical applications, gradient decent methods with a random initialization have been demonstrated to converge to local minima (or even global minima) that are statistically good.
 While this is not the focus of our paper, it will be interesting to pursue toward this direction for future research such as studying the landscape of $\V^{\pi}$ and its related properties.